-Anxiety therapy offers relief if you’re experiencing overwhelming stress at some point in life.
+Anxiety treatment offers relief if you’re experiencing overwhelming stress at some point in life.
 For instance, you may feel tensed about sitting for an exam, a job interview, or even undergoing a medical test.
-Some people are also terrified by a sudden stock market drop, and can quickly go into depression.
-For many people worldwide, the fear of the coronavirus (COVID-19) causes overwhelming emotions.
+Some people are even terrified by a sudden stock market drop, and can quickly go into depression.
+For many people worldwide recently, the ongoing fear of COVID has caused enormous anxiety.

 What Is Anxiety?